Per-transaction Certified Managed Package Limits

 Size-specific Apex Limits

-The size-specific Apex Limits are specifically for making sure that there are no over-sized elements present in a class, trigger, org, etc.
+Size-dependent Apex Limits are specifically designed to ensure that there are no oversized items in classes, triggers, org, etc.

-The following table gives you the limits for each of these:
+The following table gives the limits for each of these:

 |The maximum number of characters in a class||1 million|